 Adam Zagoria covers basketball at all levels.
 He is the author of two books and an award-winning journalist whose articles have appeared in ESPN The Magazine, SLAM, Sheridan Hoops, Sports Illustrated, Basketball Times and in newspapers nationwide.

-By JACK LeGWINSpecial to ZAGSBLOG Quentin Goodin has confirmed what many Kentucky fans have hoped.
+Quentin Goodin has confirmed what many Kentucky fans have hoped.
 If he got an opportunity to play for Kentucky, he would take it.

 “I really like Coach (John) Calipari a lot,” Goodin told SNY.tv on Wednesday.
 “I like how he develops his players, not only the league, but just through the mindset that life isn’t just basketball.
 He would set me up for life after basketball.
 I would definitely take the opportunity to play at Kentucky if I got it.”